Squad-SOL/express-api-deployment-guide/README.md

 to Heroku:

--   [ ] Run `heroku create` in the command line in the root of your Rails API to create a new (blank) app on Heroku.
+-   [ ] Run `heroku create` in the command line in the root of your Express API to create a new (blank) app on Heroku.
 -   [ ] Push your latest code to Heroku (`git push heroku master`)
 -   [ ] Tell Heroku to run your migration files (`heroku run rake db:migrate`).